samyakjain0112/Understanding-Jailbreaks/README.md

 ### Safety fine-tuning

-We use three different safety fine-tuning protocols: supervised safety fine-tuning, direct preference optimization and unlearning.
+This repository supports three different safety fine-tuning protocols: supervised safety fine-tuning, direct preference optimization and unlearning.
 The corresponding commands for each of them are given below:

 * Supervised safety fine-tuning (SSFT)
 ```